Can you print a megacity in a desert and demand it to return your investment?

 * * *

-Building new fresh sustainable megacities in uninhabitable feilds sounds like a brilliant idea.
+Building new fresh sustainable megacities in uninhabitable fields sounds like a brilliant idea.
 The trend has many great promises:

-It returns the investment massively through real estate and beyond.
-It will host the future waves of urbanizing population while built with the state-of-the-art and more sustainable technology.
-Even better if it is built in a desert where preserving the natural ecosystem is much less vital than say, a rainforest.
+For one it shall massively returns the investment through real estate.
+It will laso host the future waves of urbanizing population while built with the state-of-the-art and more sustainable infrastructure.
+Even better, if it is built in a desert where preserving the natural ecosystem is much less vital than say, a rainforest.

-But sustaining a megacity – logistically – is not possible without sustaining it culturally.
-That is the foundation of the city life and for it is necessary to mimic the underlying dimensionality of organic metropoleis – something that should match the metropolis’ magnitude – or else the megacity will never produce the effects of even much smaller cities, no matter how much more money central-planers poor into the project long after building it.
+But sustaining a megacity logistically is not possible without sustaining it culturally.
+That is the foundation of the city life and for it is necessary to mimic the underlying dimensionality of organic metros – something that should match the metropolis’ magnitude – or else the megacity will never produce the effects of cities of even much smaller magnitude, no matter how much money is spent on central planning.

 * * *

-Even if the best engineers set up the physical infrastructures and plug in the vital resources, even if structures are built with fresher and more sustainable technology with a smaller footprint, even if they kick out or bury all the workers who built it and resettle the desired population, it is still not wise to establish a city on nothing with a grid mindset.
+Even if the best engineers set up the physical infrastructures and plug in the vital resources and the structures are built with fresher and more sustainable technology with a smaller footprint, there are still fundamental problems in printing a city in the middle of nowhere with a “grid mindset”.

-Only then one can attempt to create the equivalent of a two or three centuries old universities like NYU or Columbia in the course of decades.
+Only then one can attempt to create the equivalent of some several centuries old institutions in the course of years.

-Chinese have understood this and are building their megacities around the existing smaller parts.
-Even much smaller cities like Dubai or Doha grew their skyline organically – though on steroid – around an existing old town.
+China has understood this and they are building their megacities around the existing smaller parts.
+Much smaller cities like Dubai or Doha have also grown their skyline organically – though on steroid – around an existing old town.